 • Jersey Knit

 In the past, people have come to assume that a higher thread count is always better.
 However, people learn that the number of horizontal and vertical threads in a square inch is not the only criteria that matter in determining the best sheets to purchase.
 In fact, with so many other aspects to the decision, thread count has become the least consequential detail in the purchase cycle.
-However, you want to assure that there is a high enough thread count to create a proper weave, meaning that you have the durability you require without compromising on the softness.
-So, when considering thread count, you may want to stay at 250 or higher, just to assure that the weave is tight enough to assure a long-lasting pleasure.
+However, you want to ensure that there’s a high enough thread count to create a proper weave, meaning that you have the durability you require without compromising on the softness.
+So, when considering thread count, you may want to stay at 250 or higher, just to ensure that the weave is tight enough to give you long-lasting comfort.

 Choosing Single- or Two-Ply

-If you’re thinking of paper towels and toilet tissue right now, you’ve got the right idea, except with bed sheets, it’s backward.
+If you’re thinking of paper towels and toilet tissue right now, you’ve got the right idea.
+Except with bed sheets, it’s backwards.
 Two-ply sheets are woven more loosely than single-ply sheets, which causes them to feel rougher to the touch and also be less durable.
-Therefore, you’re more likely to enjoy a single-ply sheet set, even if it has lower quality cotton than you would a two-ply set and has a higher thread count.
+Therefore, you’re more likely to enjoy a single-ply sheet set, even if it has lower quality cotton than a two-ply set, and a higher thread count.

 Other Materials to Consider

-While cotton is the most popular bed sheet material by far, there are plenty of other material options to consider as well, depending on what sort of sleeper you are.
+While cotton is the most popular bed sheet material by far, there are plenty of other material options to consider, depending on what sort of sleeper you are.
 Taking into consideration that new designs are constantly improving quality and also digging into the needs of the average sleeper, you might prefer one of these other choices among the materials for your bed sheets.